 Camaraderie and laughter fills the streets of Pensacola one Saturday in March, while participants well into the five digits enjoy the largest prediction run in the country — the McGuire’s St. Patrick’s Day Prediction 5K Run.
-This year marks the 40th anniversary and could be the biggest event to date.
 Though the event is publicized as a run, the masses participate with a swift walk.
 Why, you ask?
 It may be because the creative outfits hinder a runner’s ability to actually run.
 Or maybe it’s the sheer number of participants.
 Either way - I wouldn't necessarily say this race is considered competitive for the average runner… but it’s very competitive in the costume category.

 In the sea of green, you’ll see everything from leprechauns, Toy Story army soldiers, kilts, tutus, boas and even a few surprises that will make you giggle or blush.
 Prop your chair up along the sidelines to see some of the most creative outfits and debauchery coming across the finish line.

 As a participant, you’ll want to hurry to the after party at any rate.
 Green Irish Wakes, a signature McGuire’s alcoholic punch, and green beer will be flowing, along with food and entertainment for participants.

 While the McGuire’s Run is a not miss event, get in on other activities throughout town.